openedx/docs.openedx.org/source/educators/migration_wip/15_releasing_course/course_launching.rst

   working.
 See :ref:`Working with Video Components`.
 * Check all assignments for completeness and verify their due dates.
 See :ref:`Working with Problem Components`.
-* Use edX Insights to review the answers that beta testers submitted for problems, and to proofread your display names, accessible labels, and answer text.
 * Review feedback from the course team and beta testers to be sure that the content has been thoroughly reviewed and tested.